It should be noted that in the last few thousand

 shores and borders would have been colonized first.

-concepts that lead to the tree of life Myth, or at least the Therns who institutionalized
+concepts that lead to the tree of life Myth, or at least the Therns who

-the myth took on new significance and became the basis for a religious
+of Eden’, the myth took on new significance and became the basis for a

-to the rest of the world.
+now lost, to the rest of the world.
 Between the Equator and

 Otz/Dor there was a winding network of valleys, canyons, cliffs and craters,

 loosely connected.
 Obviously, seeds would find it difficult

 hypothesized a vast and mystical river, the Iss, along this jagged corridor.

-too became a part of the myth and philosophical tradition, as the river which was the
+too became a part of the myth and philosophical tradition, as the river

-Life began and emerged from the River, then shouldn’t Life return and end
+If Life began and emerged from the River, then shouldn’t Life return and

+the original idea.
 Life, existence, returns to the place it

 Thus, Iss theology incorporated its first messianic thread.